Mag8sara/FEND/README.md

-# FEND-Project1
+# FEND-Project1-Responsive-Portfolio

-This is project to create a responsive portfolio by using CSS & HTML.
+This is a project to create a responsive portfolio by using CSS & HTML.

 ## Languages